Reconfigurable Quantum Instruction Set Computers for High Performance Attainable on Hardware

 \section{Introduction}

-Quantum hardware has advanced rapidly over the past two decades, achieving milestones including quantum supremacy~\cite{arute2019quantum}, quantum utility~\cite{kim2023evidence}, and going below the fault-tolerant threshold~\cite{acharya2024quantum}.
+Quantum hardware has advanced rapidly over the past two decades, achieving remarkable milestones including quantum supremacy~\cite{arute2019quantum}, quantum utility~\cite{kim2023evidence}, and achieving error rates below the fault-tolerant threshold~\cite{acharya2024quantum}.
 Today's quantum processors come with detailed device specifications such as native gate sets and pulse-level controls, accessible through a cloud interface or a complete system delivery.
 However, hardware noise presents critical challenges for both noisy intermediate-scale quantum (NISQ)~\cite{preskill2018quantum} and fault-tolerant application-scale quantum (FASQ)~\cite{preskill2025beyond} devices, significantly limiting executable program scales and impacting computational reliability~\cite{arute2019quantum,kim2023evidence,acharya2024quantum}.

 To pursue a practical quantum advantage, many sophisticated architectural supports have been proposed by exploring advanced instruction set architectures (ISA) beyond the conventional $\CNOT$-based paradigm (\Cref{fig:motivation}).
-For specific applications, novel 2Q quantum gates like Google's Sycamore from the $\fSim$ family offer higher fidelity and difficulty to simulate classically~\cite{arute2019quantum}, while gates like $\SQiSW$ aim to improve fidelity and synthesis efficiency~\cite{huang2023quantum}.
+For specific applications, novel 2Q quantum gates like Google's Sycamore from the $\fSim$ family offer higher fidelity and are harder to simulate classically~\cite{arute2019quantum}, while gates like $\SQiSW$ aim to improve fidelity and synthesis efficiency~\cite{huang2023quantum}.
 Physical platforms developed by Google, Rigetti, IonQ, Quantinuum, and IBM have also demonstrated continuous gate sets~\cite{foxen2020demonstrating,abrams2020implementation,ionqPartialGates,ibmFractionalGates,quantinuumArbitraryAngleGates}, which appear to yield improvements in fidelity~\cite{wright2019benchmarking,nam2020ground}.
 At the frontier, recent works have proposed using the entire $\mathbf{SU}(4)$ group as the most expressive ISA, achieving optimal-duration gates on flux-tunable transmons with $99.37\%$ average fidelity in experiments~\cite{chen2024one,chen2025efficient}.